Upgrading to the Addressables system

-The following explains how modify your existing application to use Addressable Assets.
-The three typical methods for referencing Assets are:
+This article details how to modify your existing Project to take advantage of Addressable Assets.
+There are three traditional methods for referencing assets:

-- __Resource Folders - Adding Assets to your Resource folder and loading them by filename.
+- Resource Folders: Add assets to your Resource folder and load them by filename.

-- Asset Bundles - Adding Assets to Asset bundles, then loading them with their dependencies by path.
+- Asset Bundles: Add assets to asset bundles, then load them with their dependencies by file path.

-Replace direct references to objects with Asset references.
-For example, change this:
+- Replace your direct references to objects with asset references (for example,

-Then drag Assets onto the owning component’s Inspector as you would do for a direct reference.
+- Drag assets onto the appropriate component’s Inspector, as you would for a direct reference.

-If you would like to load an Asset based on an object rather than a string name, instantiate it directly from the AssetReference object you created in your setup.
+- If you'd like to load an asset based on an object rather than a string name, instantiate it directly from the

-When you mark an Asset that is located in a Resources folder as addressable, the Addressable Asset System automatically moves the Asset from the Resources folder to a new folder in your Project named Resources_moved.
-The default address for a moved Asset is the old path starting just after "Resources".
-This means your loading code can change from:
+When you mark an asset in a Resources folder as Addressable, the system automatically moves the asset from the Resources folder to a new folder in your Project named Resources_moved.
+The default address for a moved asset is the old path, omitting the folder name.
+For example, your loading code might change from

-When you open the Addressables window, Unity offers to convert all bundles into Addressable Asset Groups.
+When you open the Addressables Groups window, Unity offers to convert all asset bundles into Addressable Asset groups.
 This is the easiest way to migrate your code.

-The default path for the address of an Asset is its file path.
-If you use the path as the address, you load the Asset in the same manner as you would load from a bundle.
-The Addressable Asset System handles the loading of the bundle and all dependencies.
+The default path for the address of an asset is its file path.
+If you use the path as the asset's address, you'd load the asset in the same manner as you would load from a bundle.
+The Addressable Asset System handles the loading of the bundle and all its dependencies.